insanum/gcalcli/docs/README.md

                                       --reminder 30
                                       add

+  delete <text>            delete event(s)
+                           - case insensitive search terms to find and delete events, just like the 'search' command
+                           - deleting is interactive
+                             use the --iama-expert option to auto delete THINK YOU'RE AN EXPERT?
+USE AT YOUR OWN RISK!!!
+                           - use the --detail options to show event details

+  edit <text>              edit event(s)
+                           - case insensitive search terms to find and edit events, just like the 'search' command
+                           - editing is interactive

   import [-v] [file]       import an ics/vcal file to a calendar
                            - a single --cal must specified
                            - if a file is not specified then the data is read